suraj8423/Javascript123/notes/season-1/lecture-07.md

 a();
 console.log(b); // Error, Not Defined
 ```
+* Scope : Where you can access the specific variable or function inside our code.
 * Let's try to understand the output in each of the cases above.
   * In **case 1**: function a is able to access variable b from Global scope.
   * In **case 2**: 10 is printed.
 It means that within nested function too, the global scope variable can be accessed.